awsdocs/aws-kms-developer-guide/doc_source/key-policies.md

 ## Example key policy<a name="key-policy-example"></a>

-The following example shows a complete key policy for a symmetric KMS key\.
+The following example shows a complete key policy for a symmetric KMS key that was created in the AWS KMS console\.
 This key policy combines the example policy statements from the preceding [default key policy](key-policy-default.md) section into a single key policy that accomplishes the following:
-+ Allows the AWS account \(root user\) 111122223333 full access to the KMS key, and thus enables IAM policies in the account to allow access to the KMS key\.
++ Allows the example AWS account, 111122223333, full access to the KMS key\.
+It allows the account and its administrators, including the account root user, to use IAM policies in the account to allow access to the KMS key\.
 + Allows IAM user KMSAdminUser and IAM role KMSAdminRole to administer the KMS key\.
 + Allows IAM user `ExampleUser`, IAM role `ExampleRole`, and AWS account 444455556666 to use the KMS key\.